SmartTokenLabs/TokenScript/doc/design_paper.md

     |                                               |
     +-----------------------------------------------+

        ◀          ◉         ◼

 Observing the desirable integration, we can see TBML has to satisfy the following needs:

-- allow token actions to be defined.
-In the case of shipping token, "redeem" action, which may be done with QR code or NFC, "authorise action", for someone else to pick up a delivery.
+- Allow token actions to be defined.
+In the case of a shipping token, there would be a "redeem" action (via a QR code or NFC) and an "authorise" action which would allow someone else to pick up a delivery.

-- allow blockchain functions to be accessed in the action.
+- Allow blockchain functions to be accessed in an action.

-- allow web functions to be accessed in action
+- Allow web functions to be accessed in an action

-- allow token status to be updated, through web api or signed message (more on that later).
+- Allow the token status to be updated, via a web api or signed message (more on that later).

 A combined example.

-We have demonstrated, by the example of 1% property token, that blockchain can enable a frictionless market through tokenisation of asset; we also have demonstrated by the example of AirBNB token that tokens can have function integration like opening a smart-lock during its booking validity.
-Let's see an example where both uses are combined - a car token.
+With the example of the 1% property token, we demonstrated that the blockchain can enable a frictionless market via tokenisation of an asset.

+With the case of the AirBNB token, we also showed that tokens can have function integration like opening a smart lock during its booking validity.
+Let's illustrate an example where both uses are combined - a car token.

-On one side, a car is an asset, so it can be bought, sold, transferred, auctioned, collaborated, insured, all enabled by blockchain.
+On the one hand, a car is an asset, that can be bought, sold, transferred, auctioned, collaborated and insured, all enabled by blockchain.

-On the other side, a car has utility.
-A car's ownership token can convert a blockchain wallet into a car key, with additional functions like graphically represent the car's current location.
-Authorising someone to access your car, or renting it for profit, would be easily done by signing blockchain transactions or attestations, without passing car keys around.
+On the other hand, a car also has utility.
+A car's ownership token can convert a blockchain wallet into a car key, with additional functions like graphically representing the car's current location.
+Authorising someone to access your car, or renting it for profit, would be seamlessly done by signing blockchain transactions or attestations, without passing car keys around.

-The following picture illustrated the look of such a car token in user's wallet:
+The following picture illustrates the look of such a car token in the user's wallet:

        Telstra   13:45 31 Jan 2018          4G